hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 I have not seen any application of collection outside of logic: in fact, the usual mathematics hardly uses the full power of ZFC.
 However, the Axiom of Collection is important to do set theory: for example, set theorists construct various models of ZFC via forcing or inner model.
 The construction includes verifying axioms of ZFC over the models, and checking the validity of Collection is sometimes easier than that of the Replacement.

 Let me digress a little from the main topic of this article: the readers might ask whether the axiom of collection can be proven without the axiom of regularity.
-The answer seems negative: [Karagila](https://math.stackexchange.com/a/1619246/53976) described how to construct a model of $\mathsf{ZFC}$ without regularity and collection, by using permutation model.
+The answer seems negative: [Karagila](https://math.stackexchange.com/a/1619246/53976) described how to construct a model of ZFC without regularity and collection, by using permutation model.

 ----
 <!-- Historical Account -->